 Why Is the Freezer Door Hard to Open?

 It’s perfectly normal for a freezer door to feel difficult to open right after you’ve closed it.
-This happens because of a change in air pressure inside the compartment.
+This happens because of a change in air pressure When warm air enters and cools, the air pressure inside decreases, creating a temporary vacuum. inside the compartment.

 The Main Reason: Air Pressure Drop

 When you shut the freezer door, warm air rushes in.
-As it cools, the air contracts and creates a vacuum effect that pulls the door closed tightly.
+As it cools, the air contracts and creates a vacuum effect A small drop in pressure that temporarily seals the door tight until the pressure equalises. that pulls the door closed tightly.
 This pressure difference usually lasts only a few seconds.

 Other Possible Causes